Site Overlay

 Key Skills

-Attention to Detail: Ensure that all equipment is sterile and that all procedures are followed correctly to maintain patient safety.
+Attention to Detail: Ensure all equipment is sterile and that procedures are performed correctly to maintain patient safety.

 Teamwork: Work closely with dentists and dental hygienists to provide comprehensive patient care.